February 5th, 2018

 B.C. is the one taking shape, looks to be a middle-of-the-road approach comparable to what other provinces are putting together.
-Cannabis will be sold in both public and private stores, but only the government-run side will be able to offer online sales.
+The sales of Cannabis will in both public and private stores.
+But only the government-run side will be able to offer online sales.
 Various sensible restrictions are imposed, but public use will be allowed, although not in high-traffic areas like parks or beaches.
 Other jurisdictions allow use only in private dwellings.

-Interest groups urged Farnworth to allow cannabis to be sold in through B.C. liquor stores, but he was warned off that idea by public health officials who didn’t want to see alcohol and marijuana available together.
+Interest groups urged Farnworth to allow cannabis to be sold in through B.C. liquor stores.
+But he was warned off that idea by public health officials.
+And, he didn’t want to see alcohol and marijuana available together.
 Very few jurisdictions are going that route, so the government stores will be stand-alone cannabis-only shops.
 And there are no distance limits from schools or other retailers, although municipalities can set them.

-The decision to sell separately from alcohol will involve building a brand-new network of dozens of government stores from a standing start.
-A separate wholesale system is also planned.
+The decision to sell separately from alcohol will involve building a brand-new network.
+The network of dozens of government stores from a standing start.
+A separate wholesale system is also in the plan.

 That is only one part of the tens of millions in up-front costs B.C. will incur, well before it starts bringing income in, by way of sales and taxes.
 Which means mark up on Marijuana and weed vape products.